-severity: Possible circumstances Starting Point a.
-Failure to return papers/keep proper records of cases/fees a.
-Advice as to future conduct b.
-Systemic failures to manage a wide- range of areas of practice/chambers/body in order to save money or increase income Reprimand and a low to medium fine (dependent on potential financial gain) Aggravating factors Mitigating factors Financial gain Persistent or wide ranging failures in administration Adverse impact on other members of chambers One off/limited duration due to break down in technical support or staff mistakes Problems in staffing outside the control of an individual barrister Remedial action taken at an early point
+Possible circumstances Starting point а.
+Failure to return papers/keep proper records of cases/fees Advice as to future conduct b.
+Systemic failures to manage a wide- range of areas of practice / chambers / body in order to save money or increase income Reprimand and a low to medium fine (dependent on potential financial gain) Aggr avating factors Mitigating factors • One off/limited duration due to break down in technical support or staff mistakes Problems in staffing outside the control of an individual barrister Remedial action taken at an early point